-We recently enrolled BioAuthorize in the iPhone Developer Program and also became an approved vendor for the recently introduced Blackberry App World by Research In Motion Limited ("RIM").
+During the three-month period ended June 30, 2009 we enrolled BioAuthorize in the iPhone Developer Program and also became an approved vendor for the recently introduced Blackberry App World by Research In Motion Limited ("RIM").
 The purpose of seeking these approvals was to develop a line of application products for both the iPhone and the Blackberry handheld personal electronic devices under the yadaTM line of products by utilizing and leveraging, directly and indirectly, our voice authentication technology.
 Both the iPhone App Store and the Blackberry App World include many categories of applications such as business, education, entertainment, games, lifestyle, medical, news, reference, networking, utilities and many others.
 We believe that an opportunity exists for adopting aspects of the voice enabled authentication and authorization technology to one or more applications within the utilities category.
-We expect the yadaTM product line to encompass utilities type applications for both iPhone and Blackberry users.
-We have completed development of the first application which is known as yadaSayTM, a simple, speedy and effective way to translate to both text and audio free form phrases between English and Spanish languages, vadaSayTM became available on March 24, 2009 under the Utilities category of the Apple, Inc. App Store for downloading on the iPhone and iTouch at \$0.99 per download.
-We have not had sufficient time to gage how popular yadaSayTM may be or the total number of downloads of the application we may anticipate.
+We expect the vadaTM product line to encompass utilities type applications for both iPhone and Blackberry users.
+We completed development of the first application which is known as yadaSayTM, a simple, speedy and effective way to translate to both text and audio free form phrases between English and Spanish languages. vadaSayTM became available on March 24, 2009 under the Utilities category of the Apple, Inc. App Store for downloading on the iPhone and iPod Touch at \$0.99 per download.
+We have not had sufficient time to gage how popular yadaSayTM may be or the total number of downloads of the application we may anticipate but through the three-month period ended June 30, 2009 we generated approximately \$165.00 in sales.
 We expect to add additional languages for translation with the additional languages included in the same application.
 Existing users will simply download the updated version with the new languages while new users will receive the updated version with all languages at the time of purchase of the application.
+We have not completed the development required for offering additional languages and no assurances can be made that additional languages will in fact become available.

 On April 30, 2009, yadaTranslateTM a free-form text language translator application with 22 languages became available on the RIM Blackberry App World under the Reference and eBooks category for downloading on the Blackberry Curve, Pearl, Bold and Storm at \$2.99 per download.
 We have not had sufficient time to gage how popular yadaTranslateTM may be or the total number of downloads of the application we may anticipate.
+In addition yadaSayTM a free-form English and Spanish languages text and audio translator for downloading on the Blackberry Curve, Pearl, Bold and Storm became available on May 20, 2009 at \$3.99 per download (the price was dropped to \$2.99 per download beginning in July 2009). yadaTranslateTM and yadaSayTM for the Blackberry have generated approximately \$664.00 in sales for the three-month period ended June 30, 2009.

-In addition we have submitted to RIM for approval the application, yadaSayTM a free-form English and Spanish languages text and audio translator.
-As of the date of this Report on Form 10-Q the status of yadaSayTM is pending and the application is not available for downloading through the Blackberry App World.
-Although approval of yadaSayTM is expected in the near future, no assurances can be made that such approval will be received from RIM.
+We are pursuing the development of other applications.
+As of the date of this Report on Form 10-Q a new application, yadaBlackbookTM is in review with Apple and we expect approval in the near future which will be available for downloading through the App Store.
+Although approval of yadaBlackbookTM is expected in the near future, no assurances can be made that such approval will be received from Apple.